 \section{Abstract}

-This work considers the fundamental problem of learning an unknown object from training data using a given model class.
-We introduce a unified framework that allows for objects in arbitrary Hilbert spaces, general types of (random) linear measurements as training data and general types of nonlinear model classes.
-We establish a series of learning guarantees for this framework.
-These guarantees provide explicit relations between the amount of training data and properties of the model class to ensure near-best generalization bounds.
-In doing so, we also introduce and develop the key notion of the \textit{variation} of a model class with respect to a distribution of sampling operators.
-To exhibit the versatility of this framework, we show that it can accommodate many different types of well-known problems of interest.
-We present examples such as matrix sketching by random sampling, compressed sensing with isotropic vectors, active learning in regression and compressed sensing with generative models.
-In all cases, we show how known results become straightforward corollaries of our general learning guarantees.
-For compressed sensing with generative models, we also present a number of generalizations and improvements of recent results.
-In summary, our work not only introduces a unified way to study learning unknown objects from general types of data, but also establishes a series of general theoretical guarantees which consolidate and improve various known results.
+We study the fundamental problem of learning an unknown object from data using a prescribed model class.
+We introduce a unified framework that accommodates objects in arbitrary Hilbert spaces, general (possibly vector-valued) random linear measurements and general types of nonlinear models.
+We establish novel learning guarantees for this framework that explicitly relate the required amount of data to structural properties of the model class, yielding near-optimal generalization bounds.
+A central concept we introduce is the \textit{variation} of a model class relative to a distribution of sampling operators, which quantifies how the model interacts with the measurement process.
+Combined with entropy integrals that capture the model's complexity, this forms the foundation of our guarantees.
+Our framework is sufficiently general to recover and unify various well-known problems, such as matrix sketching, compressed sensing with isotropic measurements and compressed sensing with generative models.
+In each case, existing results arise as direct corollaries of our theory.
+For compressed sensing with generative models, we also derive the first guarantees for arbitrary Lipschitz generative maps combined with general linear measurements.
+Overall, our work provides a unified perspective on learning from general data and introduces novel theoretical guarantees that consolidate, sharpen and extend existing results.